top of page

 The 13 months of intense EMDR & trauma recovery work that followed have allowed me to process much of that terror, and rewrite many of the beliefs & stories that I decided were true in that moment 43 years ago & the years that followed.
 One of which was a deeply held knowing that I was broken.
 Scarred.
 The attack had resulted in 52 stiches to the right side of my face.
 The scars that resulted were the only way that most people could tell my twin sister & I apart & so it seemed as if I was branded.
 Labelled as the twin with the scars on her face.
 A helpful & visible way for people to tell us apart.
 I hated that every school photo was taken from that side & how people would feel so entitled to constantly demand to know what happened to my face.

-My parents assured me that I could have surgery ‘to fix my face’ once I was 16 & my face had stopped growing.
+My parents assured me that I could have surgery ‘to fix the scars on my face’ once I was 16 & my face had stopped growing.

 I knew I was ugly & flawed & that seeing my face upset them.